Gómez Farías metro station: History and construction

 Line 1 of the Mexico City Metro was built by Ingeniería de Sistemas de Transportes Metropolitano, Electrometro and Cometro, the last one a subsidiary of Empresas ICA.
 Its first section, where Gómez Farías metro station is located, was inaugurated on 4 September 1969, operating from Chapultepec to Zaragoza metro stations, and opened to the general public the following day.
 The tunnel between Gómez Farías and Zaragoza spans 762 m, while the section towards Boulevard Puerto Aéreo measures 611 m.

 The station was closed on 11 July 2022 for modernization work on the tunnel and technical equipment of the line.
 After fifteen months of renovations, authorities reopened Gómez Farías station on 29 October 2023.
 Excélsior reported in July 2024 that all the modernized stations had leaks of varying dimensions, with water filtrations detected in the walls of Gómez Farías station, resulting in constant runoff into the drains.
 This issue left damp marks and affected the facilities.
 Authorities had previously stated that these leaks would be sealed during the 2022 modernization works.

+Name and pictogram

+The station is named after the nearby neighborhood.
+The station's pictogram depicts a silhouette representing the Mexican Constitution of 1857, which was promoted by Valentín Gómez Farías during his tenure as president of Congress.

+Incidents

+On 15 September 2026, a metallic object fell to the tracks, causing a short circuit.
+No injuries were reported.

 Ridership

-According to the data provided by the authorities, before the impact of the COVID-19 pandemic on public transport, commuters averaged per year between 28,300 and 42,100 daily entrances between 2015 and 2019.
-The station had a ridership of 5,557,948 passengers in 2024 following its reopening.
-In the same year, Gómez Farías metro station ranked as the 82nd busiest station out of the system's 195 stations.